The Tech assistant is one of 39 college coaches in attendance

 In 2011, the A-backs played a significant role in Georgia Tech leading the ACC in rushing offense, scoring offense and total offense.
-That year Smith, Embry Peeples and Roddy Jones combined for more than 1,500 rushing yards and nearly 600 receiving yards.
-Smith averaged 10.2 yards per carry and Tech broke an NCAA single-game record with an average of 12.1 yards per offensive play against Kansas.
-Both Peeples and Jones finished their careers in 2011 as 1000 yard rushers.
+Both Embry Peeples and Roddy Jones finished their careers as 1000 yard rushers.

-In 2010, Owens’ group of young A-backs combined for 11 touchdowns -- nine via rushing and two by receiving.
+In 2010, Owens’ group of young Slot backs combined for 11 touchdowns -- nine via rushing and two by receiving.
 As a team, the Yellow Jackets led the nation in rushing for the first time in school history.